 The Health Care Foundation of the Oranges, Inc. (HCFO) strives to collaborate with innovative and forward-thinking organizations whose mission and purpose align with that of the HCFO to serve the healthcare needs and improve the overall health of the community.

 Projects eligible for HCFO support include evidence-based demonstrations, pilot projects, model programs, expansion plans, and well-established initiatives.
-Ideally, the HCFO seeks to support projects in various stages of development that impact the communities we serve- East Orange, Orange, Irvington and West Newark -and attract collaborative funding from community partners.
+Ideally, the HCFO seeks to support projects in various stages of development that impact the communities we serve- East Orange, Orange, Irvington and South & West Wards of Newark and attract collaborative funding from community partners.
 Read our guidelines below.

 The HCFO aims to confront the most prevalent public health issues facing the communities we serve.
 Using data from global, national, and statewide resources, the HCFO determines where it can make the most significant impact.